This post explores the advantages of ballpark pricing for editors and proofreaders.

 Advantage 1: No time-wasting

 Some years ago, I arranged for a sales rep to visit with a view to securing a quote for some new windows to be fitted.
 I took the rep around our house and showed him which windows needed replacing.
 Then I sat through a 45-minute pitch about the company and the quality of its products.
 I was frustrated after five minutes and couldn’t wait to get the guy out of the door.

 While quality is important, and the fine detail might have been useful later, I didn’t want to spend my valuable time listening to someone selling a product to me that ultimately I couldn’t afford.
 I wanted a ballpark price upfront.

-Many of my customers are no different.
-If a self-publishing customer has a figure of £200 in her head for an 83,000-word proofread, and my ballpark quotation is £250, we’ll probably continue the discussion because the gap between what she wants to pay and what I want to charge is bridgeable.
-In reality, my ballpark quotation is going to be around the £570 mark.
-That’s nearly triple what the client hoped for.
-I’m certainly not going to come down by 65%, and I doubt that she’ll go up by 185%.
+Many of our clients are no different.
+If a self-publishing customer has a figure of £400 in her head for an 83,000-word proofread, and my ballpark quotation is £500, we’ll probably continue the discussion because the gap between what she wants to pay and what I want to charge is bridgeable.

-My ballpark quotation (my preferred price) is created by estimating the time it will take to complete the proofreading project and then pricing that time in such a way that I earn what I want/need in order to make my business sustainable.
+My public rates are created by estimating the time it will take to complete an editing project and pricing that time in such a way that I earn what I want and need in order to make my business sustainable.